python-workshop/fsdse-python-assignment-122/README.md

-# Implement a linked list
+# Implement a linked list with insert, append, find, delete, length, and print methods.

+We have provided Node class for you which will have data and next part set for you.
+Use same class to declare node for your linked-list.

 ## Constraint